youzhoutravel/homepage1/index.md

 ## Research Interests
 I enjoy thinking about problems at the intersection of quantum information and quantum many-body physics, so I call my research 'quantum many-bit info'.
 I like to tackle physics-motivated problems with a mathematical-rigorous approach.
-My current research focuses on **learning and benchmarking of quantum systems**, especially randomized measurements and shadow estimation; **quantum simulation**, especially Trotter-based algorithms.
+My current research focuses on quantum measurement, quantum learning theory, and quantum benchmarking algorithms, with potential applications in quantum error suppression, quantum simulation, and quantum metrology.

 **Keywords: many-body entanglement, quantum (pseudo-)randomness, quantum dynamics**